 If you do not own a vehicle, but need to have an SR-22 in order to drive, you will need to obtain an Operator’s Policy also known as a Named Non Owner Policy, which provides you with liability insurance coverage should you operate a vehicle that is uninsured.
 Otherwise, you will need an auto insurance policy that provides liability coverage for both you and your auto.

-How an SR-22 Affects your Rates
+How an SR-22 Affects your Car Insurance Rates

-Limitations of SR-22 Coverage
+Limitations of Arizona SR22 Insurance Coverage

 Another thing to note is that the policy itself may have terms and conditions that may limit coverage under certain circumstances.
 For example, should you be involved in an accident and you are using the vehicle in commission of a crime (and the definition of crime includes driving while under the influence of alcohol or drugs) coverage for damage to your auto may evaporate.
 In addition, the limits for third party liability coverages in the event the auto is used during a crime will be reduced to the statutory minimum required by the state.

-Once the period for which your need to supply an SR-22 ends, you will then have much more flexibility to select an insurance policy as more insurers will be willing to insure you with a better rate.
+Once the period for which your need to supply an SR-22 ends, you will then have much more flexibility to select an SR-22 car insurance policy as more insurers will be willing to insure you with a better rate.
 In addition, you will no longer need to pay any fees associated with processing the document.

 You will need to maintain proof of financial responsibility for three years after your driving privilege is restored.